chili-epfl/chilitags/README.md

 This release of Chilitags consists of five components:

- * `bindings`, the source code to expose the Chilitags API in various languages,
+ * `platforms`, the source code to expose the Chilitags API in various languages,

  * `include` and `src`, the library itself,